The Beef with Preserved Vegetable at Goldstone in Vancouver was a decidedly unusual breakfast item and was easily worth a 4 out of 5 Rating.

 The Goldstone Bakery and Restaurant in Vancouver’s Chinatown didn’t manage to survive the Covid-19 pandemic, and recently closed it’s doors after three decades of service.
 I am afraid I didn’t really manage to get much of a sense of the place after having only stopped in once for breakfast, but it seemed a nice, friendly sort of place.
-What I will recall is that the dish you see pictured above was the second part of what is, to date, the mist singularly unusual breakfast special I have ever encountered.
+What I will recall is that the dish you see pictured above was the second part of what is, to date, the most singularly unusual breakfast special I have ever encountered.

 The restaurant, which had a bakery up front, was a diner-style place, with the menus under glass on the tabletop.
 The dishes were mostly Chinese, but there were some Western selections which included a variety of sandwiches, and standard breakfast items.
 On the day I visited, there were also three breakfast specials available, one of which caught my eye.
 These were:

 - Omelet, with a choice of several fillings;

 - Ham with 2 eggs any style; and,

 - Ham with 2 eggs any style PLUS a Noodle dish with a choice of several toppings.

 Well, I just had to go for that interesting sounding ‘fusion’ special, of course …

 Well, the Ham and two eggs were certainly nothing to write home about.
 There was nothing wrong with them at all (it is, after all, fairly hard to screw up such a simple dish), but the plating was a bit casual and I generally find it hard to get orgasmic over plain old ham and eggs.
 There was a roll included but, with noodles to follow, I didn’t bother with it.